 ated with events.
 Besides the explicitly defined events of the state machines, the event list of a state machine sm contains a special event called CompletionEvent, which is implicitly implemented as a CallEvent.
 For each event type, the pattern is realized as in Table I.

 As above presented, all asynchronous incoming events are stored in a FIFO priority queue, in which each event type has a configurable priority.
-CompletionEvent always has the highest priority.
+The CompletionEvent always has the highest priority.
 Others are equal by default.
 Fig. 2 shows the generic structure of events stored in the queue.
 Event type, priority, identifier, associated state (stateId) and data are specified in the structure.
 The associated state stateId is used to define the scope of Completion Events.
 The event method

 Mape(s) ⊂ Strig(e)|∀sub ∈ Mape(s) : ctner(sub) = s, Prt(e) = {s ∈ V |Mape(v) ƒ= ∅}.
 Prt(e) is an ordered list whose length is len(Prt{e}) and elements